deepvk/NISQA-s/README.md

 * `updates` will make the model spit metrics more often (check argument description)

-* `sd_device` ID should be provided if you want to run this on different input devices (e.g. built-in mic and sound-card mic).
+* `sd_device`'s ID should be provided if you want to run this on different input devices (e.g. sound-card mic).
 First run of `run_infer_mic.py` will show you those IDs.

 * `sd_dump` lets you save mic input to check the results in offline later.

-And finally, you can run custom config for your experiments - just add `--yaml` argument to `python run_infer_file.py`/`python run_infer_mic.py` and provide path to yor own config:
+And finally, you can run custom config for your experiments - just add `--yaml` argument to `python -m scripts.run_infer_file`/`python -m scripts.run_infer_mic` and provide path to yor own config:
 ```
 python -m scripts.run_infer_file --yaml path/to/custom/config.yaml
 ```